Lib Tech T.Rice Orca Review

 Next, we rated and scored how playful the Orca is, which also accounts for 20% of the total score.
 Unfortunately, this snowboard is a bit on the serious side and isn't the most playful compared to some of the competition, but it still scored above average here.

 The stiffness of the Orca is a bit of a detriment in this category, as it makes it much harder to flex and maneuver.
-This board definitely isn't a park board, but it can be quite in natural features, such as gullies or small canyons, and we for sure found it to be quite fun in boardercross style terrain.
+This board definitely isn't a park board, but it can be quite fun in natural features, such as gullies or small canyons, and we found it to be a blast in boardercross style terrain.

 Pop and Jumping